GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 Nevertheless, I have this against you: You tolerate that woman Jezebel, who calls herself a prophet.
 By her teaching she misleads my servants into sexual immorality and the eating of food sacrificed to idols.
 21 I have given her time to repent of her immorality, but she is unwilling.
 22 So I will cast her on a bed of suffering, and I will make those who commit adultery with her suffer intensely, unless they repent of her ways.
 23 I will strike her children dead.
 Then all the churches will know that I am he who searches hearts and minds, and I will repay each of you according to your deeds.

 The same can be observed in Christ’s statements about those who committed adultery with this libertine “prophetess” and followed her immoral example: He said he would make them “suffer intensely, unless they repent of her ways” (verse 22).
 You see?
-Repentance isn’t some hollow changing of one’s mind; it includes putting off the flesh and putting on the new self (Ephesians 4:22-24).
+Repentance isn’t merely changing of one’s mind; it includes putting off the flesh and putting on the new self (Ephesians 4:22-24).

 The Lord goes on to say that he would “strike her children dead,” obviously referring to Jezebel’s spiritual children who followed her example and stubbornly refused to repent.
 This is the divine judgment of premature death.
-Many modern Westernized believers find such a thought incredulous due to the unbalanced diet their pastors feed them, but in the Scriptures we observe the same thing happened in the Corinth church where unrepentant believers brought judgment upon themselves and thus some of them were wiped off the face of the Earth (1 Corinthians 11:27-32).
+Many modern Westernized believers find such a thought incredulous due to the unbalanced diet their pastors feed them, but in the Scriptures we observe this same thing happened in the Corinth church where unrepentant believers brought judgment upon themselves and thus some of them were wiped off the face of the Earth (1 Corinthians 11:27-32).
 This doesn’t mean they lost their eternal salvation, but they did incur the judgment of premature death, as did Ananias and Sapphira (Acts 5:1-11).
 The positive side to accounts like this is that they inspires the fear of the Lord (see verse 11), which promotes holiness—changing one’s mind in light of the revelation of God which motivates putting off the flesh and putting on “the new self, which is created to be like God in true righteousness and holiness” (again Ephesians 4:22-24).

-Plain passages like these make “radical grace” preachers hyperventilate.
+Plain passages like these cause “radical grace” preachers to hyperventilate.
 They thus totally ignore them and hope that no one brings them up.
 But we have to be balanced with God’s word.
 When we draw conclusions on a topic, like grace, we cannot discard relevant “pieces of the puzzle”; rather, we must make sure that all the Scriptural “pieces” fit together.
 Our conclusions should be as “watertight” as possible.
 That’s what this teaching on grace is all about—putting all the pieces of the scriptural puzzle on grace together without unsoundly discarding relevant passages.
 If you’re not familiar with proper hermeneutics go here.

 Now let’s get back to the man’s parable: